How to Order Wedding and Event Invitations

 After you have completed your guest list, order one per couple or family, plus at least ten extra for additions to your list and for keepsakes.
 Friends living at the same address should have an invitations sent separately to each of them.

 Select Wedding Invitations

-Search by wedding theme; modern, classic, rustic, glamorous, vintage, spring, summer, fall, winter or browse by your main wedding color.
-You can also search by keyword for a specific theme (sunflower, irish, vineyard, etc.).
+Search by season, color or event, or you can also search by keyword for a specific theme (sunflower, irish, vineyard, etc.).
 View wedding invitation ideas blog for inspiration based on the latest fashion and bridal trends.
-Next choose if you will be printing them yourself or diy (do-it-yourself) or if you would like them printed.

 Assembling, Addressing and Mailing your Wedding Invitations